Matthew 1:18-19 (NLT)

 Simple sunlight, from above, illuminates this scene.

-From left to right: Joseph’s mother, Joseph’s father, Joseph (all standing outside Joseph’s home), Mary, Mary’s father, Mary’s mother, their donkey.
+From left to right: Joseph’s mother, Joseph’s father, Joseph (all standing outside Joseph’s home), Mary (with Jesus in womb), Mary’s father, Mary’s mother, their donkey.

 This scene is set near Nazareth, which was where Joseph & Mary were living at this time.
 Although Matthew’s gospel doesn’t tell us this, Luke’s gospel does (see Luke 2:4.)